Candy & Sweet Snacks

 Review

 Very sweet and noticeable but light maple flavor.
-The flavor itself is mostly super sweet sugar, which kind of overrides the maple flavor.
+The flavor itself is mostly super-sweet sugar, which kind of overrides the maple flavor.
 The texture is crumbly compared to regular fudge, and it isn’t as chewy either.
 It’s still relatively soft, though; it just falls apart a bit more.

 Release Date